fuchen01/E-commerce_EDA-predict_fraud/README.md

 # E-commerce_EDA-predict_fraud

-he goal of this project is to build a machine learning model that predicts the probability that the first transaction of a new user is fraudulent.
+💼the goal of this project is to build a machine learning model that predicts the probability that the first transaction of a new user is fraudulent.

 here is the data variable explaination: